 - How will I know that I have been registered to vote?

 You will receive a precinct card in the mail which will give you lots of important information.
 It will inform you which precinct to go to on Election Day to cast your vote.
 It provides you the Election days of the current Calendar year.
 It informs you which Congressional, State House and Senate, County Commission and School Board districts you are in.
 It also informs you which City Ward you are in if you live within the city limits of Douglasville or Villa Rica.
 Just because your address is Douglasville or Villa Rica you may not live within the city limits.
 You could also have a Lithia Springs address but reside in the city limits of Douglasville.

 The Voter Registration Office maintains the records of registered voters for Douglas County and the cities of Douglasville and Villa Rica.
 Citizens of Douglas County can register to vote Monday through Friday from 8:00 a.m. - 5:00 p.m., excluding holidays in the voter registration office, lower level courthouse.
 Registration forms may also be completed in all of the county libraries during normal operating hours.
 Deadlines for registering to vote are generally thirty days prior to a primary or election.
 It is only necessary to register to vote one time for all elections.
 Absentee ballot applications may also be completed 180 days in advance of an election in this office during normal business hours.
 The Voter Registration Office provides lists of registered voters to candidates for Public office.

-A sample ballot is available on the poll locator for voters who are entitled to vote in their elections.
+A sample ballot is available on the My Voter Page for voters who are entitled to vote in their elections.

-Once a voter goes to the poll locator and enters their required information the poll locator, http://sos.georgia.gov/elections/polllocator/PollLocator.aspx, it should then pull up their voting precinct as well as supply the voter with a link to click on to display their sample ballot.
+Once a voter goes to the MVP and enters their required information in the form, www.sos.ga.gov/mvp. it should then pull up their voting precinct as well as supply the voter with a link to click on to display their sample ballot.

 Protocol for Meetings of the Board of Elections and Registrations for Douglas County